Ex Corde Ecclesiae

 Webinar About the New Computer Science Program at Ave Maria University

-Podcast of interview Dr. Perugini did on artificial intelligence on June 22, 2023 on the Treasure of Faith radio show, which airs on Divine Mercy Radio.
+Podcast of the interview Dr. Perugini did on artificial intelligence on June 22, 2023 on the Treasure of Faith radio show, which airs on Divine Mercy Radio.

 About Computer Science at Ave